bnb-chain/bnb-chain-tutorial/02-BSC-Block-Explorer/README.md

-# BSC Hello World Tutorial
+# BSC Block Explorer Tutorial

 ## Overview
 Designed for anyone wanting to learn development on the BNB Smart Chain, this tutorial provides a step-by-step guide on how to develop a block explorer that uses the Nodereal API to fetch details from the BNB Smart Chain blockchain for the given transaction hash.
 The technology stack used in this tutorial includes Web3.js, Nodereal MegaNode, and http-server.